bergo/hcloud-local-ssh-config/README.md

 It's able perform multiple projects and and set default and custom server configuration per project.

-The result configuration content can is attached or replaced to a existing config file.
+The result configuration content is attached or replaced to a existing config file.
 It is using generated markers to identify the generated content for a later replacement.

 ## Install